How To Grow Zinnia Flowers From Seed

 - Space between 15 - 30cm apart (depending on the variety) and rows 30 - 45cm apart.

 - Taller Zinnia varieties will require support.
 Use flower netting staked 30cm above the ground to give them the support they need.
+More on supporting your flowers here

 - Zinnias are annuals, so when flowering, deadheading any flowers that have died will encourage more to grow!

-Note that in warmer climates, Zinnias are more likely to produce more single rather than double blooms.
+- Please note that in warmer climates, Zinnias are more likely to produce more single rather than double blooms.

 Our most loved varieties: